hdsouza13/cse15l-lab-reports/lab2.md

 - Arguments: `/add-message?s=Hello`

-- Revelant Fields: `message` is initally empty
+- Revelant Fields: `message` is initally empty and counter = 1

 - Change in Fields: `message` becomes "1.Hello\n"

+So on this example, we are using the argument `/add-message?s=Hello`, so this will make the counter be equal to 1 and it will concatenate the output of message with "1.Hello\n"

 ![Image](ph26.png)